 Terms and conditions

-- Translink reserves the right to amend these terms and conditions at any time and will publish any changes to these terms and conditions on before they commence.
+- Translink reserves the right to amend these terms and conditions at any time and will publish any changes to these terms and conditions before they commence.

 - These terms and conditions are governed by the laws of Queensland.
 As a user of Translink services, you submit to the exclusive jurisdiction of the courts of Queensland.

-- These terms and conditions for the use of contactless payment methods take effect on and from 26 May 2022.
+- These terms and conditions for the use of contactless payment methods take effect on and from 12 April 2023.